On the Geometric Ergodicity of Hamiltonian Monte Carlo: Introduction

 \section{Introduction}

-This paper deals with ergodic properties of Markov chains produced by the \emph{Hamiltonian} (or \emph{Hybrid}) Monte Carlo method (HMC), a technique for approximating high dimensional integrals through stochastic simulation [\cite{duane1987hybrid}].
-Iterative algorithms of this type are widely used in (for example) statistical inference [\cite{robert2011short}], inverse problems [\cite{stuart2010inverse}], artificial intelligence [\cite{andrieu2003introduction}] and molecular dynamics [\cite{lelievre2010free}].
+This paper deals with ergodic properties of Markov chains produced by the \emph{Hamiltonian} (or \emph{Hybrid}) Monte Carlo method (HMC), a technique for approximating high dimensional integrals through stochastic simulation \citep{duane1987hybrid}.
+Iterative algorithms of this type are widely used in (for example) statistics and machine learning \citep{gelman2014bayesian,andrieu2003introduction}, inverse problems \citep{stuart2010inverse}, and molecular dynamics \citep{alder1959studies}.
 In many of these settings a prior distribution can be constructed for an unknown quantity, and after conditioning on some observed data, Bayes' theorem gives a posterior --- to extract relevant information from this typically high-dimensional integrals must be evaluated.

-A popular approach to such problems is to simulate a Markov chain whose limiting distribution is the posterior, and compute long-run averages [e.g. \cite{diaconis2009markov}].
+A popular approach to such problems is to simulate a Markov chain whose limiting distribution is the posterior, and compute long-run averages (e.g. \citep{roberts2004general}).
 Provided the chain is \emph{ergodic}, then a Law of Large Numbers exists for these.
-Several \emph{Markov chain Monte Carlo} (MCMC) methods of this nature have been proposed in the literature [e.g. \cite{green2015bayesian}], and many are well understood theoretically [e.g. \cite{roberts1996geometric,roberts1996exponential}].
-HMC has proven an empirical success, with numerous authors noting its superior performance in a variety of settings [e.g. \cite{gelman2014bayesian,jasche2010fast,betancourt2015hamiltonian}] and high performance software available for its implementation [\cite{carpenter2016stan}].
+Several \emph{Markov chain Monte Carlo} (MCMC) methods of this nature have been proposed in the literature, and many are well understood theoretically (e.g. \citep{roberts1996geometric,roberts1996exponential}).
+HMC has proven an empirical success, with numerous authors noting its superior performance in a variety of settings (e.g. \citep{gelman2014bayesian}) and high performance software available for its implementation \citep{carpenter2016stan}.
 Comparatively few rigorous results, however, exist to justify this.
-Indeed, the absence of such analysis has been noted on more than one occasion [\cite{diaconis2013some,diaconis2014connections}].
+Indeed, the absence of such analysis has been noted on more than one occasion \citep{diaconis2013some,diaconis2014connections}.
 The major contribution of this work is to establish general scenarios under which geometric ergodicity can and cannot be established for Markov chains produced by common HMC implementations.